senstate/platform/api.spec.md

 Registering a new watcher requires a unique identifier, some tag that is show in the dashboard and a type to describe what kind of data the watcher represents.

+> The calling client, will receive the response event `watcherAdded`

 ### WatchType